 Easily available and convenient to use – limes or lemons are almost unbeatable when it comes to tackling acne.
 Studies show that undiluted lime juice is effective against Staphylococcus aureus.10 Lemon juice also works well against the acne-causing bacteria Propionibacterium acnes.
 In fact, it may even be better than some conventional cleansers which are used for dealing with acne!11

 Cut a lime or lemon in half and rub the juice over affected areas.
-You can also squeeze out the juice and use a cotton swab to apply it.
+You can also squeeze out the juice and use a cotton

 8. Spread Some Garlic Paste